Elik13/101274713_COMP_3123_backend/Readme.md

-# Week06 Exercise - Notes Application
+# Profile API

-Build a Restful CRUD API for a simple Note-Taking application using Node.js, Express and MongoDB.
+Build a Restful CRUD API for a simple profile service.

 ## Steps to Setup